Ketti railway station

-Ketti railway station is a railway station of the Nilgiri Mountain Railway in Ketti, a hill station town, in the Nilgiris district of Tamil Nadu.
+Ketti railway station (station code: KXT) is an NSG–6 category Indian railway station in Salem railway division of Southern Railway zone.
+It is a railway station of the Nilgiri Mountain Railway in Ketti, a hill station town, in the Nilgiris district of Tamil Nadu.
 It is a World Heritage Site and the popular Ooty passenger passes by the station.
 It is administered by the Salem railway division of the Southern Railway zone.
 The station code is:KXT.